gmuc4i/c2sim/README.md

-# This is the orginal home of the C2SIM project at the GMU C5I Center.
+# This is the original home of the C2SIM project at the GMU C5I Center.
 This repository is no longer updated or maintained.

 **Please visit [https://openc2sim.github.io](https://openc2sim.github.io) for the latest C2SIM repository and related artifacts**